Key Takeaways About Weed Measurements

-While the "normal" purchase for many newcomers is a gram, consumers all have their unique ideal amount.
-For lots of new buyers, it's a bit of a head versus heart scenario with their budgets playing a deciding factor.
+While the "normal" purchase for many newcomers is a gram, each consumer has their own ideal amount.
+For many new buyers, it's a bit of a head versus heart scenario, with their budgets playing a deciding role.
 As is the case, it's not surprising to see people buying much more than a gram or two.
 Some typical flower orders can look like any of the above sizes.

 How Much Marijuana Should You Smoke Your First Time?

 Cannabis shares several similarities with alcohol.
-Both the plant and booze come in various types, flavors, aromas and most of all, strength or potency.
+Both the plant and booze come in various types, flavors, aromas, and, most of all, strengths or potencies.
 Like alcohol, how much cannabis you should consume varies by person, depending on several factors determining their unique tolerance.
-Moderation is always key.

-Whenever unsure of how to approach cannabis, it's always wise to try the "start low, go slow" method.
-Essentially, most first time smokers begin with just one or two puffs, assess the results for 30 or so minutes, and then consume more if needed.
+Keep in mind that it's always wise to use the "start low, go slow" method.
+Most first-time smokers begin with just one or two puffs of a joint or bowl, assess the results for 30 or so minutes, and then consume more if needed.

-Cannabis flower is much more potent than it used to be, so if you've ever smoked in the 70s or 80s, the experience isn't really comparable.
+Older consumers should note that cannabis flower is much more potent than it used to be.
+If you've ever smoked in the 70s or 80s, the experience isn't really comparable.
 Most people could smoke half a joint in the 70s and just feel good, with no ill effects.
 Now, even experienced smokers tend to limit their dose to just a few puffs if it's potent cannabis.
-To do otherwise is to risk getting a bad case of couch lock.
+To do otherwise is to risk having a bad experience.

 How much is a gram of marijuana?

-In terms of legal market weed measurements, grams are the smallest size consumers will find at a dispensary.
+In terms of weed measurements, single grams are the smallest size consumers will find at a dispensary.
 Sold as intact flower buds or as loose “shake,” flower grams serve as an ideal starting point for cannabis consumers.

 Now, let’s get down to a key question: How much is a gram of marijuana going to cost me?
-Depending on the marketplace, a gram tends to retail for around $10 to $15.
-Be sure to double check with the dispensary's menu before buying.
+Depending on the marketplace, a gram typically retails for $10 to $15.
+Be sure to double-check with the dispensary's menu before buying.

-Using our handy measurements for weed helps us understand that a gram is ideal for making up one to two joints, depending on how much flower is allotted to each joint.
+Using our handy weed measurements chart helps us understand that a gram is ideal for making one to two joints, depending on how much flower is allotted to each joint.

 An eighth of marijuana

 An eighth of marijuana is the next step up from a gram.
-Eighths often serve as a go-to amount for consumers visiting dispensaries due to their price efficiency over single grams without over-purchasing in the process.
+Eighths often serve as a go-to amount for consumers visiting dispensaries, as they offer better value than single grams without overpurchasing.

 Using our weed measurement tool for grams to eighths, we know that an eighth is equal to 3.5 grams.
 If one gram results in two joints, then we can assume that most eighths should net you seven joints, depending on the amount of flower used in each roll.

 U.S. markets typically sell eighths of marijuana at around $30 to $35, depending on the market and flower quality.
-In some cases, prices can reach as high as $65.
+In some cases, prices can reach $65.
 So, always check the menu prices before placing an order.

 A quarter of marijuana